 We highly recommend that a student take the ACT or SAT prior to admission.
 The test results are used for class placement and scholarship eligibility.
 In the event that the student is unable to take either test before arrival, a residual ACT test will be given at a designated date when the student arrives at SAU.
 If the student arrives too late to take the residual ACT then the student will be placed in the lowest class levels which may add an additional semester to the student’s education at SAU.

-Application Fee of $50 must be submitted before your application is complete.
-This fee should be in the form of a bank draft made payable to Southern Arkansas University and mailed to:
+Application Fee of $90 must be submitted before your application is complete.

-Official transcripts listing courses, examinations, grades, and marks sent directly to Southern Arkansas University from your high school or college/university.
+Official transcripts listing courses, examinations, grades, and marks from your high school or college/university.
 Photocopies may be temporarily accepted if they are certified by an official at the American Embassy or a known world organization.

 Advanced Standing or Transfer Credit:

-- Transfer credit for courses completed at foreign colleges or universities which are approved by the Ministry of Education in that country will be considered for transfer credit if the student has a transfer evaluation done by one of the following companies: WES (www.wes.org), Educational Perspective (www.edperspective.org), or other private credential evaluation agencies approved by the Arkansas Department of Education.
-The evaluation needs to include a “course by course” analysis.
+- Transfer credit for courses completed at foreign colleges or universities will be considered for transfer credit if the student has a transfer evaluation done by one of the following companies: WES (www.wes.org), Educational Perspective (www.edperspective.org), or other private credential evaluation agencies approved by the Arkansas Department of Education.
+The evaluation needs to include a “course by course” analysis, with GPA.
 For the best results, the evaluation needs to be completed prior to registration for classes at Southern Arkansas University.
 After arrival on campus, the student will meet with the appropriate Dean/s to discuss the transfer credits and degree plan.
 It is also helpful to obtain a copy of a syllabus for each course or a course description of each course prior to meeting with Dean/s.